 NML_OPER represents a pattern where a single maintainer handle controls multiple operator registries.
 This concentration of administrative authority magnifies the operational risk from credential loss.
 Analysts should monitor it as a proxy for the health and integrity of the French operators' public internet presence, even though the handle itself does not move packets.

-Watch for new prefix or ASN registrations linked to NML_OPER, changes to contact information in maintained objects, and any stale records that could indicate neglect.
+Watch for new prefix or ASN registrations linked to NML_OPER, changes to contact information in maintained entities, and any stale records that could indicate neglect.
 Anomalies in BGP announcements from the underlying ASNs should be cross-referenced with registry changes under this handle.

 Sources